prototypefund/reproducible-website/_docs/deterministic_build_systems.md

 Debian effort keep a list of [all issues found](https://reproducible.debian.net/index_issues.html) while investigating reproducibility problems in its 22,000+ source packages.
-While some requires changes in the package source itself, some can be fixed by improving or fixing the tools used to perform the builds.
+While some require changes in the package source itself, some can be fixed by improving or fixing the tools used to perform the builds.